Death of a Salesman

 - She’s concerned about his recent (and weird) behavior, which she thinks is from exhaustion.
 She pleads with Willy to ask his boss, Howard, to allow him to work in New York City rather than traveling throughout New England.

 - Linda and Willy discuss their grown sons, Biff and Happy, and Willy’s frustrations with Biff.

 - Now inside Willy’s hallucinations, a younger Linda meets her husband as he comes home from a sales trip.
-He tells her that he was well liked during his travels and earned a ton of money.
-She eagerly does the math on his commission, only to find that he earned $70 (really not a lot of money at all, even then).
+He tells her that he was well-liked during his travels and earned a ton of money.
+She eagerly does the math on his commission, only to find that he earned $70 (really not a lot of money at all, even back then).

 - Willy’s stressed about the lack of good business, but Linda soothes him.